-In my experience there are many reasons that our bodies don’t always work the way we want them to and many ways to find out what has gone wrong.
+In my experience there are many reasons why our bodies don’t always work the way we want them to, and many ways to find out what has gone wrong.
 There are lots of different types of test but we need to narrow what your body is complaining about most, what are your primary complaints that we need to initially direct our focus and then what is the best way to uncover what is the underlying cause.

 Some will exercise more when they want to lose weight and they can go to an “expert” that will support and advise on how best to do that.
 Maybe both the client and the “expert” are believers in the power of exercise that might be from prior experience of success or it might be that is the level of their understanding of the problem whether the person is an expert or not.

 However after many years and experience with hundreds of clients I have learned to question each person as to what their symptoms and problems are, what they have tried before, what works what doesn’t, what are the related issues that have brought about this particular issue to be seen as their primary complaint.

 So taking the example of exercise for weight loss if you have low stress hormones then choosing high intensity exercise is unlikely to be a long term strategy.
 If your hormones are low your capacity to adapt is low and after awhile maybe weeks, maybe days your body will start to complain likely with new symptoms, for example disrupted sleep and you start miss your early morning personal training sessions.

 In other cases because you don’t believe your alcohol is that big an issue you keep the nightly glass of wine or two in your diet whilst adding the exercise unaware poor blood sugar control, lack of B vitamins for detoxification or breakdown of alcohol as well as inflammation in your gut caused by bacteria or fungal imbalance are fighting against your calories in, calories out, burn it all off strategy.